 As a protest and admonition against that, I wanted to create a shrivelled, cruel near-future where a tipping point has been reached: a world where kindness, honour, loyalty, compassion and altruism would finally be rewarded by a mysterious cosmic power operating outside of the grimy reach of the Establishment.
 A power that makes their attempts to control others appear quite ridiculous and futile.
 A power that meets their unkindness with a vengeance a thousand times more powerful than anything they could muster.
 A power to whom we could all be grateful for liberating us from our slavemasters’ thrall.

 When I finally finished the novel last year, I went through a stringent drafting process and reluctantly let go of about 30,000 words, leaving the final draft at 75,000.
 In a fit of childish enthusiasm, I offered the manuscript to Will Self after attending one of his lectures in Liverpool and he was gracious enough to accept it.
 It was an exciting moment for me until I returned to my car and realised what I had done: I had just given a manuscript to one of the most complex, capable (and acidic) novelists ever for a review.
-I never knew I harboured such masochistic tendencies.
 What did I expect?
 What a ludicrous notion that he might even read it.
 A novelist of Will Self’s level has much more important stuff to do than read my twaddle.
-I blushed even though I was alone and drove home, cursing myself as an idiot for most of the journey.
+I blushed all the way home, cursing myself as an idiot for most of the journey.

 I’ve been knocking together a few ringbound proofs in anticipation of the next step, which is to print a short run of paperbacks to sell from the website and perhaps the odd art/book fair here and there in a bid to remain as independent as possible.
 If you can’t wait and would like a ringbound proof, email me and we’ll work something out.
 Readers have bartered beer, guitar strings, homegrown vegetables and cigars so far, all of which I will continue to accept as tender until the paperback is released.